pgRouting/pgrouting/doc/src/developer/index.rst

     cmake scripts used as part of our build system.

 core/
     This is the algorithm source tree.
-Each alogorithm should be contained in its on sub-tree with doc, sql, src, and test sub-directories.
+Each algorithm should be contained in its on sub-tree with doc, sql, src, and test sub-directories.
     This might get renamed to "algorithms" at some point.